Franz Cisar

 Franz Cisar (28 November 1908 – 10 August 1943)) was an Austrian footballer who played as a defender for Austria in the 1934 FIFA World Cup.
 His career lasted from 1926 to 1938.

 Club career

 Cisar played for several Austrian clubs before moving abroad for a season at Metz.

 International career

 His first cap was against Hungary on 1 October 1933.

 He took part in the 1934 FIFA World Cup where he played all of Austria's four games.
 The third place play-off lost against Germany was his last cap.

 Death

-In the Second World War Cisar served as 'Obergefreiter' (Corporal) in a German Army tank regiment when he was killed in action on the Eastern Front in Russia in 10 August 1943, aged 34.
+In the Second World War Cisar served as 'Obergefreiter' (Corporal) in a German Army tank regiment when he was killed in action on the Eastern Front in Russia on 10 August 1943, aged 34.
 He had already been wounded in action.